V4Fire/Client/src/core/component/directives/tag/README.md

 # core/component/directives/tag

-This module provides a directive to specify dynamically a tag name to create.
+This module provides a directive to dynamically specify the tag name to create.

 ## Usage